Haruka Sawamura

-Haruka was created by Sega writer Toshihiro Nagoshi as an alternative protagonist to Kiryu due to her growth in her debut.
+Haruka was created by Toshihiro Nagoshi as an alternative protagonist to Kiryu due to her growth in her debut.
 Although initially absent from Yakuza 6, Nagoshi wrote the narrative to mark the appearance of her son Haruto as the center of Haruka's past once again.
 Critical reception to Haruka has been positive based on her relationship with Kiryu and her growth in Yakuza 5.

 Creation and development

-Although Kazuma Kiryu is the player character for Yakuza, writer Toshihiro Nagoshi refrained from calling him the protagonist, as the narrative was focused on the character Haruka Sawamura, who has a more significant character arc over the course of the game.
+Although Kazuma Kiryu is the player character for Yakuza, Toshihiro Nagoshi refrained from calling him the protagonist, as the narrative was focused on the character Haruka Sawamura, who has a more significant character arc over the course of the game.
 The same strategy was used for Yakuza 2 where the narrative focuses more on the new character Kaoru Sayama rather than Kiryu.
 Nagoshi said that Kiryu and Haruka are trying to live a "more 'human' life" throughout Yakuza 3.

 When Haruka was confirmed playable in Yakuza 5, Nagoshi refrained from revealing her gameplay, but still noted it would be different the other members from the cast.
 Sega claims that thanks to Haruka's characterization Sega was able to introduce new types of gameplay in Yakuza 5.
 When asked about the character in the context of her debut as a playable protagonist, Nagoshi said "this is the first time we've included a female protagonist, Haruka Sawamura.
 The game's overall theme is dreams, and the game follows the lives of those people who are pursuing their dreams."

 Yakuza 6 focuses on the family relationship between Kiryu and Haruka after years of being separated.
 In retrospective Nagoshi stated that while Haruka aged in Yakuza 5 notably in comparison to her debut, she was still the same character.
 He added that while Haruka was originally "a presence that you constantly have to think about her at the centre of things", this type of focus was decreased in later games.
 As a result, with the appearance of Haruka's son, Haruto, in Yakuza 6, Nagoshi believes that Haruka was once again the center of attention to the audience, even if she is not physically present.
 In regard to Haruka's presence, Nagoshi wanted the premise to focus on the new characters related to Haruka.

 Haruka's voice actress is Rie Kugimiya, who found her character "refreshing" in the cast of the series.
 Kugimiya's role was found challenging by the developers but in the end, they found it appealing.
 Kugimiya regarded Haruka difficult due to her complicated background.